RMITLibrary/easy_cite/markdown/rmitharvard.md

 ###### start-subtype-content

 Take care to give accurate and complete details about legislation (Acts) and legal cases.
-The *Legal Material* section of the <a href="https://www.stylemanual.gov.au/referencing-and-attribution/legal-material" target="_blank">Australian Government Style Manual</a> (opens in a new tab) provides more detail and examples regarding the use of legal materials.
+The *Legal Material* section of the <a href="https://www.stylemanual.gov.au/referencing-and-attribution/legal-material">Australian Government Style Manual</a> (opens in a new tab) provides more detail and examples regarding the use of legal materials.

 For **Acts of Parliament (legislation)** and **Bills**, a pinpoint is a reference to a specific page, paragraph or other section of the Act, e.g. pt 3 div 2 s 16, add **only** if applicable.
 Pinpoint references should appear as abbreviations and a number separated by a space.
 Pinpoints are placed after the abbreviated jurisdiction.